EE403-CapStone/Design/README.md

 ```
 """
-The joystick module is an Analog device, comprising of two 10kΩ potentiometers. <br />
+The joystick module is an Analog device, comprising of two 10kΩ potentiometers.
-X & Y will be determined via two analog reading pins on the microcontroller. <br />
+X & Y will be determined via two analog reading pins on the microcontroller.
-Pins 34/32/31 are designated ADC pins on RP2040. <br />
+Pins 34/32/31 are designated ADC pins on RP2040.
 """
 import board
 from analogio import AnalogIn